fpapado/ephemeralnotes/README.md

 - An Elm module, say `Store.elm`, establishes functions to send messages to JS (`FromElm`).
 It also establishes messages it can process from JS (`ToElm`).
 - Each Typescript module, say `Store.ts`, then has a `handleSubMessage` function.
 It can do arbitrary things with the message, such as going to the database, or just logging to the console.
 It gets passed a `sendToElm` function, that it can use to send a `ToElm` message.
-- On the Elm module, any Page (or Main) that wants to use messages from JS, declares it in the `sub` (subscription) function.
+- On the Elm module, any Page (or Main) that wants to use messages from JS, declares it in the `subscriptions` function.

 This approach has a little bit more typing, and encoding/decoding.
 However, given the [Principles](#principles) outlined above, creating a more strict boundary seems important for a resilient application.